AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-pandp.md

 We will send you a filled-out checklist, verifying compliance with each item.
 This page provides a bit of guidance on how to get a perfect score.

-> If your deposit is at a repository that does not support a specific item in the checklist, it is fine to skip.
+> The use of the [AEA Data and Code Repository](https://www.openicpsr.org/openicpsr/aea) is strongly encouraged.
+Other repositories and archives considered to be "trusted" may be acceptable (Github is not a "trusted" archive).
+Other repositories may not  support a specific item in the checklist, it is fine to skip.
 These special features are denoted by a **\***.

 A printable checklist is available [here](/assets/pdfs/pandp2025-checklist.pdf).